Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Potts Preserve Wildlife Management Area: A Hidden Gem for Nature Coast Enthusiasts

 Citrus County’s Potts Preserve is an 8,300-acre nature preserve on CR-581 about 9-miles northeast of US-41.
 Sandhills, wetlands, and longleaf pine forests are among the habitats on the preserve, which provides habitat for a wide range of wildlife.
-In the early 1990s, Southwest Florida Water Management District (SWFWMD) to protect groundwater recharge gained the land.
+In the early 1990s, the Southwest Florida Water Management District (SWFWMD) to protect groundwater recharge gained the land.

 There are hiking trails, equestrian paths, birdwatching areas, and wildlife viewing areas.
 The preserve has over 30-miles of trails that wind through the different habitats.
 Visitors can see a variety of plant and animal species along the way.
 Trails on the western edge (Dee River Road) of the park are ventures through sandhills, pine forests, upland terrain.
 Whereas the eastern portion (Turner Camp Road) along the Withlacoochee River is wetlands and shady cypress hammock.
 The river access trail parking is off North Hooty Point Road.
 This is a 2-mile birding trail that follows the Withlacoochee River.
 The trail features several boardwalks that cross over streams and wetland areas.
 The preserve also has a nice fishing pier and several places where you can launch your canoe and kayak.